klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

-This module classifies *E. coli* pathotypes based on the presence or absence of virulence marker genes using a curated database `VirulenceFinder <http://www.genomicepidemiology.org/>`_ gene database.
-Input genomes are aligned to the database using Minimap2, Kleborate then applies `pathotype-calling logic described in EnteroBase <https://enterobase.readthedocs.io/en/latest/pipelines/backend-pipeline-phylotypes.html?highlight=pathovar/>`_ to classify pathotypes
+This module classifies *E. coli* pathotypes based on the presence or absence of virulence marker genes using a curated database `VirulenceFinder <http://www.genomicepidemiology.org/>`_ DB.
+Input genomes are aligned to the database using Minimap2, Kleborate then   classifies pathotypes based on pathotype-calling logic described in `EnteroBase <https://enterobase.readthedocs.io/en/latest/pipelines/backend-pipeline-phylotypes.html?highlight=pathovar/>`_.

 Additionally, Kleborate distinguish *Shigella* species based on the serotype-specific O-antigen biosynthetic gene cluster.
 The module aligns *E. coli* genomes against a curated reference sequence derived from the *Shigella* serotyping pipeline, `shigatyper <https://github.com/CFSAN-Biostatistics/shigatyper>`_ using Minimap2.